ga-wdi-curriculum/git-branching/readme.md

 ## Merge Conflicts (10 min)

-PLEASE NOTE: This process does not always go smoothly, but don't be scared!
+PLEASE NOTE: Merging does not always go smoothly, but don't be scared!

 ```
 Auto-merging <file_name>